 The sexual abuse victim has been redeemed into what Henri Nouwen calls a wounded healer.
 Ironically, it was my primary perpetrator, a Ph.D. in theater, who taught me to speak and to have presence in front of an audience.
 Those are skills I use routinely at Bethesda Workshops and as I speak and teach across the country.
 That abuser also fostered my early and young adult writing, and today I embrace “writer” as a primary professional identity.
 I regularly hear from people, especially female sex addicts, who have read something or heard me speak and respond gratefully, “I thought I was the only one.”
 What this perpetrator intended for ill, God has used for good.

-At the point I thought everything was over, I was sure God was through with me.
+At the point in 1990 when I thought everything was over, I was sure that God was through with me.
 Instead, I received a new beginning.
+And 30 years later, during another ending time, I received a second restart.
+Today I am joyful and unspeakably grateful.
 That’s redemption!

 Marnie C. Ferree, M.A., LMFT, CSAT